Dylans123/KH-React-Firebase-Workshop/README.md

 # Knight Hacks React Firebase Workshop
 This is the repository for all the code for the React / Firebase workshop for Knight Hacks.
+Link to the hosted app is: https://complete-chat-b7cff.firebaseapp.com/login

 ### Initial Setup
 For this workshop, you will need three things.